yaelhaim/Project-Management-2025/README.md

 Project Description
 The project includes the development of a product module for a website dedicated to selling software products.
 The module will enable product management, display of product details to users, and online purchasing services.

-Themodule is being developed as part of a collaboration with SCE College, as part of a Project Management course.
+The module is being developed as part of a collaboration with SCE College, as part of a Project Management course.

 System Requirements
 - Operating System: Any operating system that supports web technologies (Windows, macOS, Linux).